-- If the brightness of the subject changes during movie recording, the sound of lens operation may be recorded. - Some wind noise may be recorded in shots taken outdoors. - When the remaining time runs out, recording ends and the movie is saved onto the media.
+- If the brightness of the subject changes during movie recording, the sound of lens operation may be recorded. - Some wind noise may be recorded in shots taken outdoors. ♦ When the remaining time runs out, recording automatically ends and the movie is saved onto the media.

-Press the Shutter button during recording to end recording.
+Press the Shutter button during recording to end recordina.

-If recording is stopped immediately after it begins, 1 second of movie is recorded onto the media.
+If shooting is stopped immediately after it begins, abuto 1 second of movie is recorded onto the media.

-♦ Notes on using Microdrives for movie shooting ♦
+♠ Notes on using Microdrives for movie shooting ◆

-If the camera's internal temperature rises too high, movie shooting stops to protect the media.
+If the camera's internal temperature rises too high, movie shooting automatically stops to protect the media.
 Because Microdrives tend to generate heat (for mechanical reasons), long periods of continuous movie shooting may not be possible when the ambient temperature is high.
-As a general guide to shooting times, you can shoot movies for around 20 minutes at an ambient temperature of $+30^{\circ}\text{C}/+86^{\circ}\text{F}$ and for around 30 minutes at $+25^{\circ}\text{C}/+77^{\circ}\text{F}$ .
+As a general guide to shooting times, you can shoot movies for around 20 minutes at an ambient temperature of +30°C/+86°F and for around 30 minutes at +25°C/+77°F.

-- 1 If the camera's internal temperature rises during shooting, the message "MICRODRIVE IS OVERHEATING.
-MOVIE RECORDING WILL AUTOMATICALLY STOP SOON" appears. - 2 This then changes to "PLEASE STOP MOVIE RECORDING!".
-If you continue shooting, the movie is saved and the camera shuts down. - 3 If you then immediately try to start shooting again, "MOVIE RECORDING HAS STOPPED CANNOT RESTART A WHILE" appears and you cannot start shooting.
+- 1 If the camera's internal temperature rises during shooting, a message appears saying "MICRODRIVE IS OVERHEATING.
+MOVIE RECORDING WILL AUTOMATICALLY STOP SOON". - 2 This then changes to "PLEASE STOP MOVIE RECORDING!".
+If you continue shooting, the movie is automatically saved and the camera shuts down. - 3 If you then immediately try to start shooting again, "MOVIE RECORDING HAS STOPPED CANNOT RESTART A WHILE" is displayed and you cannot start shooting.
 Switch the camera off and do not use it for roughly 30 minutes until it has cooled down.
-Note that you can still shoot still images during this period. - Because the Microdrive is hot just after a movie is recorded, do not remove the Microdrive immediately.
+Note that you can still shoot still images during - Because the Microdrive is hot just after a movie is shot, do not remove the Microdrive immediately.